pantheon-systems/documentation/source/content/localdev.md

 description: Localdev makes it easy to develop your sites locally with the Pantheon workflow.
 categories: [develop]
 tags: [localdev, local, workflow]
-earlyaccess: true
-earlynote: The documentation on this page discusses features and options that are still in production.
-Pantheon Support for Localdev may be limited.
 contributors: [edwardangert]
-reviewed: "2020-04-21"
+reviewed: "2020-12-04"
 ---

 Pantheon offers a number of [ways to connect to your site](/guides/quickstart/connection-modes).
-In addition to Git and SFTP modes, [Pantheon Localdev](https://pantheon.io/localdev) gives you a graphical interface to your Pantheon sites, complete with a containerized local environment that makes it easy to develop and preview your site locally while still maintaining the [Pantheon Workflow](/pantheon-workflow).
+In addition to Git and SFTP modes, [Pantheon Localdev](https://pantheon.io/localdev) gives you a graphical interface to your Pantheon sites, complete with a containerized local environment that makes it easy to develop and preview your site locally while still maintaining [Pantheon Workflow](/pantheon-workflow).

 Localdev lets you [use an integrated development environment (**IDE**)](#use-a-local-ide-to-develop-your-pantheon-site) to edit files and code, and push changes to Pantheon right from your desktop.
-Use it if you want to avoid the command line, or to develop sites with a fully functional local preview, even when you don't have an internet connection.
+Use it if you want to avoid the command line, or to develop sites with a fully functional local preview.
+Once the site has been cloned locally, develop sites with the help of Localdev even when you don't have an internet connection.

-Localdev is in active development, with new features and updates coming soon.
-Please submit feedback and feature requests through the [Pantheon Localdev Customer Feedback](https://docs.google.com/forms/d/e/1FAIpQLSdy2WU7H3bSd94YmEuTvGhzmmT_xP3LlCgORXOkTt-M8UIAXw/viewform) form.

 ## Install and Connect Localdev